microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityCloudAppSecurityProfile.md

 # New-MgSecurityCloudAppSecurityProfile

 ## SYNOPSIS
-Create new navigation property to cloudAppSecurityProfiles for Security
+Create new navigation property to cloudAppSecurityProfiles for security

 ## SYNTAX